Options other than Creative New Zealand funding may be available to you.

 Each year Creative New Zealand provides CCS funding to local and district councils throughout New Zealand to distribute in their area.
 The scheme supports more than 1,800 projects every year.

-Boosted.org.nz - A New Zealand arts dedicated crowd funding platform and part of The Arts Foundation.
-Provides artists’, arts professionals and organisations with campaign support and resource to reach their funding targets, as well as assistance with their ongoing goals.
+Boosted.org.nz - A New Zealand arts dedicated crowd funding platform.
+Boosted provides artists’, arts professionals and organisations with campaign support and resources to reach their funding targets, as well as assistance with their ongoing goals.
 Boosted also offers donors a 33% tax credit.
-Also visit The Arts Foundation

 PledgeMe - A New Zealand website.
 Users can post project ideas online for people to help fund in return for a creative reward.